-- (a) the financial statements and notes set out on pages 6 to 21 are in accordance with the Corporations Act 2001 (Cth), including: - (i) complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Scheme's financial position as at 30 June 2022 and of its performance, as represented by the results of its operations and cash flows, for the reporting period ended on that date; and - (b) there are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable. - (c) the financial statements are in accordance with the Scheme's constitution.
+- (a) the financial statements and notes set out on pages 6 to 21 are in accordance with the Corporations Act 2001 (Cth), including: - (i) complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Scheme's financial position as at 30 June 2023 and of its performance, as represented by the results of its operations and cash flows, for the reporting period ended on that date; and - (b) there are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable. - (c) Note 2(a)(i) confirms that the financial statements comply with International Financial Reporting Standards as issued by the International Accounting Standards Board. - (d) the financial statements are in accordance with the Scheme's constitution.